MoonPoet/xaprb-src/content/blog/2014/gophercon-2014.md

   taught me so much over the last couple of years.
 * Learning a lot about Go's internals and design.
-For example, although it seems obvious in hindsight, I had never really thought about the `select` statement as the heart of Go's concurrency model -- but it is.
+For example, although it seems obvious in hindsight, I had never really thought about the `select` statement as the heart of Go's concurrency model---but it is.
 Everything else in Go seems to get the attention (channels, goroutines, etc), and is copied in various languages, but `select` is really the crowning jewels and is unique as far as I know.